-The FLUM amendment from MD to CC is consistent with CBD zoning, which allows commercial and residential uses, including an increased density.
-The MD designation allows a density of 5-12 dwelling units per acre (du/ac) that can be increased to 18-24 du/ac in the Southwest Neighborhood Overlay District and Infill Workforce Housing Area.
-The CC designation and CBD zoning will allow the density to increase from 12 du/ac to 30 du/ac for the subject parcels, through an incentive program for the provision of workforce housing.
-The
+The FLUM amendment from LD to CC is consistent with CBD zoning, which allows commercial and residential uses, including an increased density.
+The LD designation allows a density up to 5 dwelling units per acre (du/ac), while the West Atlantic Neighborhood Sub-district of the CBD allows a density up to 12 du/ac.
+The density could be further increased from 12 du/ac to 30 du/ac for the subject parcels, through an incentive program for the provision of workforce housing.